-His additional roles include: Secretary-General of EUWEP (the EU trade association for egg packers, egg traders and egg processors) (since 1999).
-He was the President of the EU Civil Dialogue Group on Poultry and Eggs.
-He is a Board member of CELCAA (the EU liaison committee for the food trade).
+He was Secretary-General of EUWEP (the EU trade association for egg packers, egg traders and egg processors) from 1999-2018.
+He was President of the EU Civil Dialogue Group on Poultry and Eggs on two occasions (2010-12 and 2016-18).
+He was a Board member of CELCAA (the EU liaison committee for the food trade) from 1999-2018.

 He is also a Nuffield Scholar, and was Chairman of the Nuffield Poultry Study Group from May 2012 – May 2015.
 He is currently Chairman of the UK Poultry Health and Welfare Group.
 He was Statistical Adviser to the International Egg Commission from 1996 – 2006.

 Richard is Chief Executive at the British Poultry Council and has been in the poultry meat sector for fifteen years.
 Prior to that his background was in quarrying and underground mining.
 Responsible for the building the reputation of the poultry industry, Richard has been extensively involved in food security issues and in dealing with the effects of Brexit on food supply and production.
 His focus for the coming years will be on helping the poultry meat sector to be a vital and leading part of a sustainable food strategy for the UK.